Research output per year

 PhD projects

 Dr. Crosson's research interests include the relationship between film, visual media and sport; and Irish film and literature.
 He has authored, edited, or co-edited ten books and over fifty peer-reviewed journal articles and book chapters to date.
 He is the Leader of the Sport & Exercise Research Group within the College of Arts, Social Sciences, and Celtic Studies and Co-Director of the BA Performance and Screen Studies Subject.
-His research projects include an examination of the representation of sport in film, the subject of several conferences and symposia he has convened in University of Galway over the past fifteen years, and his award-winning monographs, Sport and Film (Routledge, 2013) and Gaelic Games on Film: From silent films to Hollywood hurling, horror and the emergence of Irish cinema (Cork University Press, 2019).
+His research projects include an examination of the representation of sport in film, the subject of several conferences and symposia he has convened in University of Galway over the past fifteen years, and his award-winning monographs, <i>Sport and Film</i> (Routledge, 2013) and <i>Gaelic Games on Film: From silent films to Hollywood hurling, horror and the emergence of Irish cinema</i> (Cork University Press, 2019).

 Dr. Crosson's research interests include the relationship between film, visual media and sport; and Irish film and literature.
 He has authored, edited, or co-edited ten books and over fifty mostly single-authored peer-reviewed journal articles and book chapters to date.
 Among his current research areas is an examination of the growth and significance of Irish-language cinema with several forthcoming publications on the topic.
-He is the Leader of the Sport & Exercise Research Group within the Moore Institute for Research in the Humanities and Social Studies and Co-Director of the BA Performance and Screen Studies Subject.
+He is the Leader of the Sport & Exercise Research Group within the College of Arts, Social Sciences, and Celtic Studies, and Co-Director of the BA Performance and Screen Studies Subject.
 His research projects include an examination of the representation of sport in film, the subject of several conferences and symposia he has convened in University of Galway over the past ten years, and his award-winning monographs Sport and Film (Routledge, 2013) and Gaelic Games on Film: From silent films to Hollywood hurling, horror and the emergence of Irish cinema (Cork University Press, 2019), recipient of the Dean's Award for Research (2020).
-He has also uncovered important depictions of sport in film, in particular of Gaelic games, and his research has been featured in national and international media, including The Irish Times , The Irish Examiner, The Sunday Independent, El País, The Sunday Times , The Sunday Business Post, the international TV channels ITV, and ARTE and national broadcasters RTÉ, TG4, and Newstalk.
-To date he has contributed to twelve documentary projects, including a 6-part documentary series on newsreels in Ireland broadcast by TG4 in 2018, and he is currently writing and co-producing a new major TG4 series examining depictions of Gaelic games on film based on his 2019 monograph.
+He has also uncovered important depictions of sport in film, in particular of Gaelic games, and his research has been featured in national and international media, including The Irish Times , The Irish Examiner, The Sunday Independent, El País, The Sunday Times , The Sunday Business Post, Journal.ie , the international TV channels ITV, and ARTE and national broadcasters RTÉ, TG4, and Newstalk.
+To date he has contributed to 13 documentary projects, including as writer and co-producer of major new TG4 mini-series Iománaíocht Hollywood /Hollywood Hurling (2025) examining depictions of Gaelic games on film, based on his 2019 monograph.
 He was also the Archive Footage consultant for the RTÉ documentary series The Game: The Story of Hurling (2019), acclaimed as among the greatest documentary productions ever made on the sport, which features material he has uncovered during his research.
 His research in this area has also resulted in contributions to several major collections, including the award-winning volume The Gaelic Athletic Association 1884-2009 and Screening Irish-America: Representing Irish-America in Film and Television.
-In addition, he has co-edited special numbers of the prestigious peer-reviewed journals Media History (on Sport and the Media in Ireland (Vol. 17, Issue 2, 2011)) and Sport in Society : sport, the media and Ireland: intersections of gender, class and geography (Vol. 27, Issue 6, 2024).
+In addition, he has co-edited special numbers of the prestigious peer-reviewed journals Media History (on Sport and the Media in Ireland (Vol. 17, Issue 2, 2011)), Sport in Society : sport, the media and Ireland: intersections of gender, class and geography (Vol. 27, Issue 6, 2024) and Obra Digital: Latest trends and perspectives in sports marketing, communication and sponsorship (vol. 28, 2025).
 He also did the research towards, and provided the liner notes for GAA Gold - All Ireland Hurling Championship Finals 1948-1959 (Irish Film Institute, 2010) and GAA Football Gold: All-Ireland Final Highlights: 1947-1959 (Irish Film Institute, 2011), best-selling DVDs which made available rarely seen footage of hurling and football all-Ireland finals in these years.
 He is Project Leader of the Sport in European Cinema initiative (https://sportandfilm.eu/), a research and education platform and database capturing the extraordinary story of how sport has featured across the history of European cinema.

 Dr. Crosson was supervisor of the Marie Skodowska-Curie Individual Postdoctoral Fellowship (budget: 294, 886,08) Trade, Trauma and Tradition: Extractive industries, cultural genocide and Indigenous resistence in the 1900s and today.